Cornell Alumni Association of Orange County – Cornell Cares Day 2019

 https://feedoc.volunteerhub.com/Event/Index/7353010 Just click the link, click “Sign Up” at the bottom, and then create a profile or enter your username and password.

 • Each participating adult must complete their own registration and sign up

 • See below for information about minors

-• Must be accompanied by an adult 21-years-old or older – ratio of 1 adult to 10 minors
+• Must be accompanied by an adult 21-year-old or older – ratio of 1 adult to 10 minors

 • Must bring a completed minor liability form signed by their parent/guardian or will not be allowed to volunteer.
 The form can be found at this link – just click “Adult and Minor Warehouse Liability Form”

-• Accompanying adults must supervise minors at all times and volunteer alongside them
+• Accompanying adults must supervise minors always and volunteer alongside them

 What to Wear and Expect

 • Please do not bring purses or backpacks as storage is limited and they are not allowed in our project areas.

 • We recommend not bringing any valuable items with you as we are not responsible for any lost or stolen items.

 • The activities for the event are announced on the morning of the event as they are dependent on what donations we receive.
 Generally, volunteers help to sort and package fresh produce, non-perishable food, or food drive items.
 These projects are moderately physical.
 Volunteers may be involved in moving moderate to heavy items.

 • The temperature in the distribution center is like the temperature outside.
 We recommend wearing comfortable clothing accordingly.